abdul0214/abdul0214/README.md

 * Tech and Science Enthusiast
 * Part-time researcher in Data Science and Hackathons
 * Software Developer intern at Kuhne+Nagel
+* API Documentation should be like menu booklet in a resturant

 ![Abduls's github stats](https://github-readme-stats.vercel.app/api?username=abdul0214&show_icons=true&count_private=true&include_all_commits=true&hide=issues,contribs)